 Spaghetti & Zucchini Noodles With Greens & Avocado Sauce

-Here is another easy and nutrient dense dish.
+Here is another easy and nutrient-dense dish.
 We all know how absolutely essential greens are for good health.
-They are low in calories, low in sugars, low in sodium, no cholesterol, high in fiber and is a nutrient powerhouse!
+They are low in calories, low in sugars, low in sodium, no cholesterol, high in fiber, and a nutrient powerhouse!

-They contain a high amount of antioxidants, iron, zinc, magnesium, potassium, vitamin A, C , E, K and B .
-They are rich in phytonutrients which helps boost our immune system and protect against cellular damage.
+They contain a high amount of antioxidants, iron, zinc, magnesium, potassium, and vitamins A, C, E, K, and B. In addition, they are rich in phytonutrients which help boost our immune system and protect against cellular damage.

-Avocados or alligator pears contain about 20 different vitamins and minerals, has absolutely no cholesterol and very little sodium.
-The majority of it’s fat is oleic acid which has been shown to reduce inflammation and also have beneficial effects on genes linked to cancer.
+Avocados or alligator pears contain about 20 different vitamins and minerals and have absolutely no cholesterol and very little sodium.
+In addition, most of its fat is oleic acid, which has been shown to reduce inflammation and also have beneficial effects on genes linked to cancer.

-These oils also help us better utilize fat soluble nutrients like vitamins A, D, E and K. So not only are avocados highly nutritious all by itself, but when combined with other plant foods it can dramatically increase the absorption rate of the nutrients in that food as well.
+These oils also help us better utilize fat-soluble nutrients like vitamins A, D, E, and K. So not only are avocados highly nutritious all by themselves, but when combined with other plant foods, they can dramatically increase the absorption rate of the nutrients in that food as well.

-This is in fact, one of my preschooler’s favorite dish, it’s almost right up there with palak tofu, a vegan variation of palak paneer.
+This is, in fact, one of my preschooler’s favorite dishes; it’s almost right up there with palak tofu, a vegan variation of palak paneer.
 If you’re not particularly fond of the taste of greens, reduce the amount of greens and increase the amount of cashews.

 24 oz greens (approximately 8 cups)